ChickenProp/chickenprop.github.com/tests/markdown.md

 and also

-1. like this
+* like this
-2. with only one line
+* with only one line
-3. between points
+* between points

+and the same for numbered lists:

+1. two lines

+2. two lines

+3. two lines

+and

+1. one line
+2. one line
+3. one line

 [^1]: Like this